Dr4tez/sing-box4asus/Readme.txt

    1) In the dns rules section:
     {
       "inbound": "dns4tun2global",
-      "server": "dns-ag"
+      "server": "dns-remote"
     }
-   This block directs all DNS requests from devices whose traffic is routed through the tun interface tun2global to be processed by the dns-ag DNS server.
+   This block directs all DNS requests from devices whose traffic is routed through the tun interface tun2global to be processed by the dns-remote DNS server.
    2) In the inbounds section:
     {
       "type": "direct",